dayvheed/shotstack-articles/video-editing-with-python.md

  length = 2.0

-   )
+   )`

-The Clip() class has many other non-compulsory arguments.
+The `Clip()` class has many other non-compulsory arguments.
 Check out [<ins>Shotstack video editing Python documentation</ins>](https://github.com/shotstack/shotstack-sdk-python) to determine other non-compulsory arguments that can be passed.

 Next, we add both title clip and video clip to the track.

-track = Track(clips = \[video_clip, title_clip\])
+`track = Track(clips = \[video_clip, title_clip\])`

-We then instantiate the MergeAsset() class.
-The class takes two required arguments: key and replace.
+We then instantiate the `MergeAsset()` class.
+The class takes two required arguments: `key` and `replace`.
 Key is simply the field you want replaced while replace is what you want to replace it with.
 In our case, the key is NAME and if the video is to show a text, “Welcome, David”, the replace is set to be David.

-from shotstack\_sdk.model.merge\_field import MergeField
+`from shotstack\_sdk.model.merge\_field import MergeField

 merge_field = MergeField(